 G145CA Regional Geology Cape Arago Field Trip 1 credit (1 lec hrs/wk) A lecture in the field to highlight the significant geologic features along the southern Oregon Coast with stops focused between Cape Arago and Bandon.
 The course consists of a field trip arranged to illustrate the geologic setting, stratigraphy and structure, topography, age and origin, significant events through geologic time, and special features unique to the region.
 Also offered as G025CA for no credit or grade.
+This course may be taken 1 time for credit.

 G145CB Regional Geology Cape Blanco Field Trip 1 credit (1 lec hrs/wk) A lecture in the field to highlight the significant geologic features along the southern Oregon Coast with stops focused between Cape Blanco and Brookings.
 The course consists of a field trip arranged to illustrate the geologic setting, stratigraphy and structure, topography, age and origin, significant events through geologic time, and special features unique to the region.
 Also offered as G025CB for no credit or grade.
+This course may be taken 1 time for credit.

-G145CK Regional Geology Cape Kiwanda Field Trip 1 credit (1 lec hrs/wk)
+G145CK Regional Geology Cape Kiwanda Field Trip 1 credit (1 lec hrs/ wk)